 Amazon also has a large library of more recent movies and TV box sets to purchase or rent through the same account, which naturally costs more but is a nice addition.

 Netflix wins when it comes to the amount of devices it can be viewed through.
 The list is seemingly endless, with almost all brands of Smart TV, media player, games console, Blu-ray player, smartphone, tablet or computer operating system having a Netflix app of some kind.
-Paid TV set-top-boxes from Virgin Media (the TiVo box) and BT and TalkTalk (YouView) also have access.
+Paid TV set-top-boxes from Virgin Media (the TiVo box and new Virgin TV V6 box) and BT and TalkTalk (YouView) also have access.
 You can find out an impressive list here, but we know of others that doesn't even cover.

 In comparison, there are still holes in Amazon device list, including the Apple TV - either 3rd generation or the new 4th gen box.
 It is, however, spreading its wings a little and has recently added support for Roku - something that owners of that device line have been bemoaning for years.
 You can see the device list here.